go-swagger/go-swagger/design.md

 The result it gets from the operation handler will be turned into a response.
 Should the result of the operation handler be an error or a series of errors it will determine an appropriate status code and render the error result.

+# Codegen

+Most of the codegen will try to reuse the templates from the swagger-codegen project.
+These are mustache templates and could be downloaded on demand.
+`swagger generate add-templates objc` would download the templates for generating an objective c client.

+The go server api generator however won't reuse those templates but define its own set, because currently no proper go support exists in that project.
+Once I'm happy with what they generate I'll contribute them back to the swagger-codegen project.

+But both the server and the client generator use mustache and not the go template system, not because there is a defficiency in the go template system, but mostly to keep taking advantage of community contributions in the swagger codegen project.

+A generated client needs to have support for uploading files as multipart entries.
+The model generating code is shared between client and server.
+The things that operate with those models will be different.
+A generated client could implement validation on the client side for the request parameters and received response.
+The meat of the client is not actually implemented as generated code but a single submit function that knows how to perform all the shared operations and then issue the request.
+A client typically has only one consumer and producer registered.
+The content type for the request is the media type of the consumer, the accept header is the media type of the producer.